vega-2135/vint-age/README.md

 </details>

 - ### Footer
 The footer contains the copyright information and the icons for facebook, twitter and instagram pages.

+Social Media Icons Alignment: The Facebook and Twitter icons have slightly different right margins.
+This design choice ensures that the space between the Twitter and Instagram icons appears balanced with the space between the Facebook and Twitter icons, providing a visually appealing layout.

 <details>